Nocturnal animals are animals that are most active during the night. This is the opposite of diurnal animals, which are active during the day.

 - Raccoons: There are more than 60 different species of raccoon, and they are found all over the world.
 Raccoons are nocturnal because this is when they can find food in garbage cans and other places.

 - Bears: Certain bear species are nocturnal, such as the spectacled bear, but bears aren’t naturally nocturnal.
-Normally, bears are crepuscular, but to avoid humans bears have begun to become nocturnal.
+Bears are normally crepuscular, but to avoid humans, bears have become nocturnal.
 Little known fact.

 Some “weird” nocturnal animals list: